-Manufacturing growth remained positive but slowed from its pace in November, according to firms responding to the latest Manufacturing Business Outlook Survey.
-The diffusion index of current activity decreased from a reading of 40.8 in November to 24.5 this month.
+Manufacturing activity in the region increased modestly in April, according to firms responding to the latest Manufacturing Business Outlook Survey.
+The diffusion index of current activity, at 7.5, rose from its reading of 5.0 in March.
+In the special questions, manufacturers were asked about the impact of the stronger dollar on their business.
 Read the report.
 Listen to the audio conference.

 The Federal Reserve Bank of Philadelphia helps formulate and implement monetary policy, supervises banks and bank holding companies, and provides financial services to depository institutions and the federal government.
 One of the 12 regional Banks that, together with the Board of Governors in Washington, D.C., make up the Federal Reserve System, the Philadelphia Federal Reserve Bank serves eastern Pennsylvania, southern New Jersey, and Delaware.
 Learn more about us.